 - 1. To represent the citizens and be accessible to them - 2.
-To make a leadership and policy decisions for the greater good of the city - 3.
+To make leadership and policy decisions for the greater good of the City - 3.
 To be prepared for, and participate in, council meetings - 4.
-To act professionally and listen respectfully to other council members, staff and citizens - 5.
-To share information and communicate openly with the city administrator/manager and other council members - 6.
+To act professionally and listen respectfully to other council members, staff, and citizens - 5.
+To share information and communicate openly with the City manager and other council members - 6.
 Listeners, educators, promoters, supporters